A large, circular stone and brick campus seal featuring the

 Available 24/7: 800-227-6007

-Hope and Healing Logo: Purple house-shaped icon with the letter “H” forming the structure of a home.
+A teal and purple gradient square with a white Hope and Healing logo in the middle: a house-shaped icon with the letter “H” forming the structure of a home.

 Hope & Healing